 The simple answer is that not all water filters are the same.
 There are many available, including ones that take away all of the undesirable additions listed above while leaving small traces of calcium and magnesium.
 Activated carbon/charcoal options can be good, as they fully clean the water before putting minerals back in.

 Test your water beforehand to see what is present, as there may not be anything there which can have a negative effect.
 If you live in a very hard water area though, it is probably worth it.

 Filtering can be better than buying bottled water, as not only are you not using all that plastic, but bottled water may not contain the minerals required.
+It is used to drink and not just make coffee with, after all.
 Depending on the results of your test, you can:

 - Stick to coffee machine filters – Most of these will do the job required for a coffee machine, including removing the right stuff.
 Depending on the one you use, check the specifications

 - Use a water filter jug – Want to play it safe and filter the water before it goes anywhere near your machine, or maybe you use another method to make coffee?
 There are plenty of jugs out there which have filters available to buy that make the water just right